-Term life insurance is often Less expensive than other types of insurance, especially when the insurance is purchased while the policyholder is younger in age.
-Because of its affordability, it can be a good choice for short-range goals, such as until your youngest child finishes college, while you pay off a loan, extra insurance protection during child-raising years or until you are able to afford a more permanent type of life insurance.
+Term life insurance is often less expensive than other types of insurance, especially when the insurance is purchased while the policyholder is younger.
+Because of its affordability, it can be a good choice for short-range goals, such as until your youngest child finishes college, while you pay off a loan, extra insurance protection during child-raising years, or until you can afford a more permanent type of life insurance.
 The cost and availability of the type of life insurance that is appropriate for you depend on factors such as age, health, and the type and amount of insurance you need.

 Just as in most financial decisions, there are expenses associated with the purchase of life insurance.
 Contract limitations, fees, and charges can include mortality and expense charges and possible tax implications.
 In most cases, if the contract owner surrenders the policy during the early years of the contract, surrender charges are assessed.
 Any guarantees are contingent on the claims-paying ability of the issuing company.
 Life insurance is not guaranteed by the FDIC or any other government agency; they are not deposits of, nor are they guaranteed or endorsed by, any bank or savings association.